caruby/scat/README.md

     `gem install caruby-scat-1.2.2.1.gem`

-You can make your changes public by forking the Scat repository:
+You can share your changes with the public by forking the Scat repository as follows:

 1. Register for a [GitHub](https://github.com) account, if you don't already have one.